Bilinear CNNs for Fine-grained Visual Recognition: Image Classification Experiments

-\textbf{Common mistakes} Fig.~\ref{fig:cub-confusion} shows the top six pairs of classes that are confused by our fine-tuned \bcnn[D,M] model.
-The most confused pair of classes is ``American crow" and ``Common raven", which look remarkably similar.
-A quick search on the web reveals that the differences lie in the wing-spans, habitat, and voice, none of which are easy to measure from the image.
-Other commonly confused classes are also visually similar -- various Shrikes, Terns, Flycatchers, Cormorants, etc. We note that the dataset has an estimated 4.4\% label noise hence some of these errors may come from incorrect labeling~\cite{van2015building}.
+\textbf{Common mistakes.} Figure~\ref{fig:cub-confusion} shows the top six pairs of classes that are confused by our fine-tuned B-CNN (VGG-M + VGG-D) model.
+The most confused pair of classes is ``American crow" and ``Common raven".
+The differences lie in the wing-spans, habitat, and voice, none of which are easy to measure from the image.
+Other confused classes are also similar -- various Shrikes, Terns, Flycatchers, Cormorants and Gulls.
+We note that the dataset has an estimated 4.4\% label noise hence some of these errors may come from incorrect labeling~\cite{van2015building}.